tprelog/homeassistant-gmusic_player/README.md

 `media_player.volume_set`
 Use 2 digit float from 0 - 1. *100%* volume is *1*

-For example on the services page to set volume at 5% use `0.05`:
+For example on the services page to set volume at 8% use `0.08`:
 ```
 {
   "entity_id": "media_player.gmusic_player",
-  "volume_level": 0.05
+  "volume_level": 0.08
 }
 ```
- To set 25% volume use `0.25`:
+ To set 35% volume use `0.35`:
 ```
 {
   "entity_id": "media_player.gmusic_player",
-  "volume_level": 0.25
+  "volume_level": 0.35
 }
 ```

 `media_player.volume_down`
 Or when you press volume down on gmusic_player
-volume down by 5% increments. *I set a 1% minimum, use mute for no volume.*
+Decrease volume by 5% increments until 1%.
+*Use volume_mute or set_volume to 0 for no sound.*

 `media_player.volume_up`
 Or when you press volume up on gmusic_player
-volume up by 5% increments.
+Increase volume by 5% increments.

 `media_player.volume_mute`
 Or when you press mute on gmusic_player
 Toggles mute on/off.

 `media_player.shuffle_set`
-This only accepts a boolean so you can only turn shuffle off/on.
+This accepts a boolean so you can only turn shuffle off/on.
 Tracks are shuffled when the playlist is loaded.
 Default is *True* and *shuffle_mode: 1* so playback is similar to the switch.
 You'll need to reload the playlist (stop/play) for this to take effect.

 To turn off shuffle from the services page: